MSIA/2020-msia423-ganguly-got/README.md

 #### 2. Business Outcome
 The following set of metrics will be measured for tracking user engagement with the application

+ - Number of visits to the app in an interval of time
+ - Fraction of returning users
+ - Average time spent on the app per visit

 ## Directory structure

 ```